 - Wrap the base of the springform pan with aluminum foil to prevent water entering during baking.
 Set springform pan aside.

 - Preheat oven to 300° F (150° C, Gas Mark 2) with prepared water bath inside.

 - Make sure your cream cheese is at room temperature (about 72° F/22° C).
 It should be soft to the touch, like soft butter.
 If it's too firm, carefully microwave in 10 second bursts until soft enough.
 In the bowl of a stand mixer, beat the cream cheese with the paddle attachment on medium speed until smooth.
 Scrape down the sides of the bowl with a spatula.

 - Add sugars and beat on medium-low until mixed in.
 Scrape the bowl again.
-Add the sour cream, vanilla extract and orange oil.
+Add the sour cream, vanilla extract, orange oil and orange zest.
 Mix on medium-low speed until well combined, scraping down the bowl several times to ensure cream cheese is fully blended into the mixture.

 - Add beaten egg mixture and beat on low just until combined.
 Add melted chocolate and again, beat until just combined.
 Be sure to scrape the bowl well to ensure all chocolate has been well incorporated.
 Do not overmix.
 If you overmix, the cheesecake batter will contain too much air, which can cause bubbles and cracks.

 - Pour cheesecake filling on top of baked crust and smooth out with a mini offset spatula.
 Firmply rap the springform pan on the counter several times to pop any air bubbles that have formed during mixing.